cxcsds/ds9samp/README.md

 Python package that should be reviewed to see if it better meets your needs.

+## Installation

+The package is available [on PyPI](https://pypi.org/project/ds9samp/) and so can be installed with commands like

+    pip install ds9samp

+or

+    uv pip install ds9samp

 ## Usage

 The aim is to support the "simple" case where